saulchelewani/blog-2/content/writing-good-api-integrations.md

 The 5 guidelines outlined above are very opinionated, but you will soon appreciate how speed of delivery and code quality improves.
 Just remember: Keep your connection variables separate.
 Expect API calls to fail.
-Have a mockable response interfaces.
+Have mockable response interfaces.
 Have hot-swappable request interfaces.
 Log everything.

 Happy Coding!